dotnsf/bcdev-basickit/README.md

 - `$ node app`

-- Application would run on port 3000
+- Application would run on port 3000 ( by default ).

 ## Run Application